If I Stay (film)

 If I Stay is a 2014 American science fiction romantic drama film directed by R. J. Cutler, and based on the 2009 novel by Gayle Forman.
 The film stars Chloë Grace Moretz, Mireille Enos, Joshua Leonard, and Stacy Keach.

+Seventeen-year-old Mia Hall's life instantly changes after a car accident puts her in a coma.
+She must choose to go on or not, knowing that if she wakes up her life will be far different from what she had expected.

-It was released on August 22, 2014, grossing $78.9 million worldwide against a budget of $11 million.
-The film received mixed reviews, with the Rotten Tomatoes consensus calling it "more manipulative than moving", although Moretz's performance was praised.
+If I Stay premiered in New York on August 18, 2014, and was released by Warner Bros.
+Pictures on August 22, 2014, grossing $78.9 million worldwide against a budget of $11 million.
+The film received generally negative reviews, with the Rotten Tomatoes consensus calling it "more manipulative than moving", although Moretz's performance was praised.

 Plot

-Seventeen-year-old aspiring cellist Mia Hall and her family hear an announcement on the radio that school has been canceled due to high levels of snow.
-Since Mia's father Denny, a teacher, does not have to go to work as a result, her mother Kat, a travel agent, decides to call in sick to work so that the whole family can visit Mia's grandparents, who live on a farm.
+Seventeen-year-old aspiring cellist Mia Hall and her family hear a snow day announcement on the radio.
+Since Mia's teacher father Denny does not have to go to work as a result, her travel agent mother Kat takes a sick day so that the whole family can visit Mia's grandparents, who live on a farm.

-As a child, Mia's parents recognized her interest and passion for the cello when she took her first music class, and hired a cello teacher for her.
+As a child, Mia's parents recognized her interest and passion for the cello when she took her first music class, so hired a cello teacher for her.
 Kat soon after fell pregnant with Mia's younger brother Teddy, who Mia suspects is the reason for her father's departure from his rock band.
 Years later, an adolescent Mia met Adam Wilde, a popular student and up-and-coming rockstar, while in the music room at school, and they soon began dating.

 Their relationship became strained when Adam's band Willamette Stone was signed to a label and Mia completed a successful audition at Juilliard.
 After discussing the future of their relationship, the two broke up on mutual terms, both not wanting to hinder the other's ability to achieve their dreams.

 In the present, the Hall family's car suddenly collides with an oncoming truck.
 Mia then sees her family's unconscious bodies lying on the road, while paramedics rush to their aid.
-When Mia tries to ask what is happening, they do not acknowledge her, and she realizes she is having an out of body experience.
-Mia follows the ambulance to the hospital, where her physical body is taken in for surgery.
+When she tries to ask what is happening, they do not acknowledge her, and she realizes she is having an out of body experience.
+Mia rides inside the ambulance to the hospital, where her physical body is taken in for surgery.
 A sympathetic nurse whispers to Mia's unconscious body that it is up to her whether she wants to fight to stay alive.